 We asked survey respondents whether “the presbytery ‘walks the talk.’
 Our actions are in alignment with our values.”
 Only 40% of respondents agreed.
 Survey respondents were asked more specifically whether “the Presbytery has a clear vision for dismantling structural racism.”
 We have had a formal commitment to this goal for years but still lack clarity and vision.
 Overall, only 24% of respondents agreed, while 49% did not know.
 White respondents were significantly more likely to respond that they didn’t know.
 Those with more experience with PSF are much more likely to believe that the presbytery does not have a clear vision for dismantling structural racism.

 We state that we are a presbytery which nurtures and takes care of its worshiping communities.
-The case study of Hillside Church (see appendix 6a) shows a key example of the presbytery not offering such care.
-The church was closed after serious decline, and our research showed that the presbytery did not offer sufficient care to avoid such closure.
+The case study of Hillside Church (see appendix 6a) shows a key example of the Presbytery not offering such care.
+The church was closed after serious decline, and our research showed that the Presbytery did not offer sufficient care to avoid such closure.
 We were not accountable to the church, or to the predominantly Black community it served.
 After its closure the money from the property sale was promised to be divided among the remaining Black churches.
 But the funds remained in PSF’s hold for years, being used for other purposes, with no accountability measures.
 This led to significant feelings of distrust.
-As we see other communities teetering on the brink of closure now, we doubt that the presbytery will be able to keep the commitments we have made.
+As we see other communities teetering on the brink of closure now, we doubt that the Presbytery will be able to keep the commitments we have made.

 In our conversation circles, a BIPOC pastor of a BIPOC church who was not involved in any of the three case studies we presented (see appendices), shared that they all seemed quite relatable: “We have to be aware of it all the time.
 Something like this could happen any time in the next church, or even my church this could happen.”
 Because of the lack of accountability, there is a valid fear that other churches could be abandoned.